data-integrations/wrangler/docs/directives/drop.md

-# Drop Column
+# Drop

-DROP directive is used to drop a column from the record.
+The `drop` directive is used to drop a column in a record.

 ## Syntax